Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 BUY AT AMAZON BUY AT WALMART

-Just make sure you double-check the length of the cable you are buying and get the right size for your needs.
+Double-check the cable length you are buying and get the right size for your needs.

 What Is the Maximum Length of an Optical Audio Cable?

 A well-made optical audio cable should work well up to 5 meters.
-You may even find that you will get a good signal at 10 meters or more.
+You may even get a good signal at 10 meters or more.

 However, bear in mind that your equipment will also impact this.